-- Negative assets.
-Check your lists of assets, as well as your Tourism Market Profile Chart.
-Do either your assets or your markets have any negative features? - Outright liabilities.
-Perhaps there is a shortage of skilled employees, which are critical to providing the quality tourism experience visitors expect.
+- Negative assets Check your lists of assets, as well as your Tourism Market Profile Chart.
+Do either your assets or your markets have any negative features? - Outright liabilities Perhaps there is a shortage of skilled employees, which are critical to providing the quality tourism experience visitors expect.
 Committee members should try to list all concerns, even those that seem insurmountable, because someone else may be able to offer a solution.
-Even if no solution is found, you will have discussed the matter and put it into realistic perspective for the community. - Undeveloped ideas.
-They may include great ideas that have not been acted upon.
+Even if no solution is found, you will have discussed the matter and put it into realistic perspective for the community. - Undeveloped ideas They may include great ideas that have not received action.
 Again, your assets lists and market profiles will likely reveal interesting suggestions about what could or should be done to increase tourism in your community.

 It is important to consider both the positive outcomes and the challenges of proposals for increasing tourism.
-When re-phrased negatively, a great idea can become a concern.
+When rephrased negatively, a great idea can become a concern.

-For example:
+Conversation example:

-Committee Member:

-"What this town needs is a way to tell visitors about our colourful history."
+Committee Member: "What this town needs is a way to tell visitors about our colourful history."

-Chairperson:

-"That's a great idea.
+Chairperson: "That's a great idea.
 How can you rephrase it so it becomes a concern?"

-Committee Member:

-"We have no way of telling people about the colourful history of our town."
+Committee Member: "We have no way of telling people about the colourful history of our town."

-Chairperson:

-"Good.
-We should record that concern under the list Tourism Concerns - Promotion.
-Our colourful history has already been identified as a Tourism Asset - Attraction, and now we are noting that we need to determine how best to convey and interpret it to visitors."
+Chairperson: "Good.
+We should record that concern under the list tourism concerns - promotion.
+Our colourful history has already been identified as a tourism asset/attraction, and now we are noting that we need to determine how best to convey and interpret it to visitors."

 The committee should make every effort to be as honest and explicit as possible when listing tourism concerns.
-A statement such as, "Visitors just pass right through town, nobody ever stops here," is much too general to be listed as a tourism concern.

-Although the statement may be true, it may have aspects relating to each of the five basic components of tourism.
+A statement such as "Visitors just pass right through town, nobody ever stops here," is much too general to be listed as a tourism concern.
+It may, however, have aspects relating to each of the five basic components of tourism.
 For example, visitors may not be stopping in town for several reasons:

-- Few clean washrooms at local service stations (tourism businesses). - No well-maintained or easy to reach parking areas (tourism infrastructure). - Interesting attractions are not visible from the highway (tourist attractions). - Some merchants have not recognized the importance of hospitality and customer service (tourism hospitality).
+- Few clean washrooms at local service stations (tourism businesses) - No well-maintained and easy to reach parking areas (tourism infrastructure) - Interesting attractions are not visible from the highway (tourist attractions) - Some merchants have not recognized the importance of hospitality and customer service (tourism human resources)

 Any one of the above could be listed as a concern.

-If you have difficulty categorizing concerns under the five key components of tourism, the concern probably has not been stated specifically enough.
+If you have difficulty categorizing a particular concern under the five key components of tourism, it probably has not been stated specifically enough.